 - Burns, scar revision: Several different treatments can help minimize the appearance of burns and other types of scars including keloids.

-- Chronic wounds and pressure ulcer: Surgical treatment including skin grafting, tissue expansion and flaps.
+- Chronic wounds and pressure ulcer: Surgical treatment including skin grafting, tissue expansion and flaps, including microvascular free tissue transfer.

 - Skin tumors, cysts and masses